wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.II.8

 <p class=fip id=p8>
-8.&emsp;The Holy Spirit is your Guide in choosing.
+8. The Holy Spirit is your Guide in choosing.
 <sup>2</sup>He is in the part of your mind that always speaks for the right choice, because He speaks for God.
 <sup>3</sup>He is your remaining communication with God, which you can interrupt but cannot destroy.
 <sup>4</sup>The Holy Spirit is the way in which God’s Will is done on earth as it is in Heaven.